openstack/neutron/doc/source/devref/contribute.rst

 - Does a CVE need to be filed?

 It can vary widely.
-If a commercial distribution such as Red Hat is redistributing a vulnerable version of your software then they may assign one anyway even if you don't request one yourself.
+If a commercial distribution such as Red Hat is redistributing a vulnerable version of your software, then they may assign one anyway even if you don't request one yourself.
 Or the reporter may request one;
 the reporter may even be affiliated with an organization who has already assigned/obtained a CVE before they initiate contact with you.